gispos/AvsPmod/readme_Tablist.txt

 Macros can also be started from the Macros menu.
 An example for 3 menu entries (You can copy and paste it):
 Save script (GPo)|Macros -> Save script (GPo), Add tab to group 1|Video -> Add tab to group -> 1, Clear all tab groups|Video -> Add tab to group -> Clear all tab groups

+Separators and submenu:
+Use '-' for an separator and '>Name of menu' for indicate to put the next entrie in this submenu, indication of end is <
+Example: Save script|File -> Save script, >My Submenu, Bookmarks to script|Video -> Bookmarks -> Bookmarks to script, <, next entrie in main context menu

 -----------

 MediaInfo: